Program Overview

 Field Work

-Participants spend seven weeks in the field where they are exposed to real-life situations.
-Hence, they can practice the skills they gain with the guidance of a dedicated mentor.
-The following field projects should be conducted during the field work period:
+Residents spend seven weeks in the field work in order to be exposed to real-life situations and to practice the skills they gain with the guidance of a dedicated mentor.
+The following field projects are expected to be conducted during the field work period:

 - Write a proposal for a common public health research question